Category Archives: Lexington-70’s

 The planet, at the time, was lousy with hippies…when hippies were still hippies and not yet freed from the specter of the Selective Service.
 Student loans and Aids had not yet been invented.
 Ways were free, which was good ‘coz we didn’t have much money.
 But, as Bob Dylan explained; “When ya got nuthin’, ya got nuthin’ to lose…How does it feel?”
 Well…actually…it felt pretty good.

 There was no snow ever.
 I didn’t own a coat.
 For a buck-ninety-nine you could get a 21-shrimp plate (plus fries and a drink) for a vegan (as defined in those days before we learned to spell keto and sushi) lunch at the Kampus Korner.
 Two more bucks would get you a burger and a beer at the Paddock Club for dinner.
 I didn’t need the beer so I was left with some change for the pinball machine.
-Besides, I had rehearsal for Androcles and the Lion to navigate and needed a clear head.
+Besides, I had rehearsal for Androcles and the Lion to navigate each evening and needed a clear head.

 Androcles and the Lion featured an actor in a floppy lion suit growling and crawling about the stage.
 Imagine… a university training students for a then non-existent career as a sports team mascot.
 Still, our last governor would have preferred that to teaching them about French literature.